 The 7 Best Beds For Tall People That Are Actually Long Enough

 A few extra inches of height offer some enviable perks, like reaching the top shelf and having the best view at a concert, but it can also come with a downside.
-Most products and services are designed to accommodate the average human, and according to the Centers for Disease Control and Prevention (CDC), that's around just 5 feet 9 inches tall for American males.
+Most products and services are designed to accommodate the average human, and according to the Centers for Disease Control and Prevention1 (CDC), that's around just 5 feet 9 inches tall for American males.

 As a result, those towering closer to 7 feet tall have to find ways to live within a world that's built just a little too small.
 For example, a standard full-size mattress is just 75 inches long, which means anyone over 6 foot 3 inches will have to bend and contort their body to fit.
-Studies suggest this poor sleep posture can have serious impacts on your sleep quality and could be linked to body stiffness and pain in the morning.
+Studies suggest2 this poor sleep posture can have serious impacts on your sleep quality and could be linked to body stiffness and pain in the morning.

 Luckily, tall sleepers aren't doomed to a life of lackluster sleep.
 The best beds for tall people offer a few extra inches to ensure all limbs stay supported and aligned throughout the night—so you can get good-quality sleep and a well-rested, limber body.
 After all, lack of sleep impacts your overall health, including your metabolic process and memory.